Calibrating Eruptive Mass Loss in Red Supergiants with Local Group Data: Results

 Figure~\ref{fig:res} contains our main results.
 We show luminosity functions of SMC, LMC, and M31 at varying $\xi$ and compare against their respective observational samples: \cite{Yang:23} for SMC, \cite{Neugent:12} for LMC, and \cite{Massey:21} for M31.
 For the SMC and LMC, the data and models agree well at lower luminosities (log $L/L\odot\lesssim5$), with or without the additional eruptive mass-loss prescription.
 At higher luminosities the data clearly favor a non-zero value for the eruptive efficiency parameter, $\xi$.
 For M31 there is moderate tension between the data and models even at lower luminosities.
 The origin of the tension is unclear, but could be due to challenges in contamination or completeness in the observations, or one or more of our assumptions on the modeling side (including the assumed constant star formation history for M31).
 In any event, the tension between data and models becomes much larger at higher luminosities unless an eruptive mass-loss model is included.

 Based on these cumulative luminosity functions, our preferred values for $\xi$ are:

 where $M$ is the initial stellar mass.
 We estimate $\xi_{\rm best}$ via a ``$\chi$-by-eye'' comparison of the cumulative luminosity functions.
 We considered adopting a formal likelihood/metric, but because the model and observed distributions show systematic shape offsets (i.e., no $\xi$ provides a uniformly good match across the full luminosity range), a single goodness-of-fit statistic would mainly quantify the overall mismatch rather than robustly distinguish among neighboring $\xi$ values; we therefore use the cumulative comparison to select the $\xi$ that most nearly reproduces the observed distribution shape.
 If instead we adopt a supersolar metallicity for M31 ($Z=1.5\,Z_\odot$), the best fit value shifts to $\xi_{\rm best,M31}\simeq 0.7$; this case is not our fiducial choice because the super-solar metallicity models are less numerically robust in \texttt{MESA}.
+We note that the observational sample used in the M31 calibration, namely \citet{Massey:21}, includes “a dozen M31 stars [that] have unlikely large extinction values ($A_V = 5 - 10$) and unrealistically high luminosities.”
+If a ceiling of $\log(L/L_\odot) = 5.5$ is imposed, the preferred value for $\xi$ for M31 is $0.35$ for $\log(L/L_\odot) < 5.4$, though $\xi = 0.5$ produces an overall better fit across the whole $\log(L/L_\odot)$ range.

 Figure~\ref{fig:final} summarizes the best fit $\xi$ values, and suggests a monotonic increase of $\xi$ with metallicity, though with only three systems we treat this trend as suggestive.
 A discussion of the possible causes of this trend as well as directions for future work is included in Section~\ref{sec:discussion}.